cloudmesh/cloudmesh-slurm/README.md

 ## 2.0 Method 1 - Install from Host

 You can install SLURM on a cluster by executing commands from the host computer.
-The host computer is the same computer that is previously referred to as `you@yourlaptop` and it is used to `ssh` into the Pis.
+The host computer is the same computer that is previously burned your SD Cards and is referred to as `you@yourlaptop`.
+This machine can be used to `ssh` into each of the Pis.

-Use this command:
+To install it, use the command:

 ```bash
 cms slurm pi install as host --hosts=red,red0[1-4] --mount=//dev//sda
 ```

+TODO: is the `//` only valid for windows? wht for other OSSes

-The `--hosts` parameter should be edited to have the hostnames of your manager and workers, separated by comma.
+The `--hosts` parameter needs to include the hostnames of your cluster, including manager and workers, separated by comma using a parameterized naming scheme.

-The `--mount` parameter should point to the mount place of your USB, inserted in the top-most blue USB3.0 port (on Pi 4's), and ***it will be formatted.***
+The `--mount` parameter points to the mount place of your USB, inserted in the top-most blue USB3.0 port (on Pi 4's) on your manager PI.

+WARNING: This USB drive ***will be formatted*** and all data on it will be erased.

-The command may seem to hang at certain points, but these points should not last more than 45 minutes and are likely simply building from source.
+The command will take a long time to finish.
+It may appear to not progress at certain points, but please be patient.
+However they will last hopefully not longer than 45 minutes.
+The reason this takes such a long tim is that at time of writing of this tutorial, the prebuild sulrm packages did not work and we compile them from source.

-Once the script ends, you can check if SLURM is installed by issuing on the manager:
+Once the script completes, you can check if SLURM is installed by issuing on the manager:

 `srun --nodes=3 hostname`

 and replacing the `--nodes` parameter with the number of workers.

+TODO: YOu wil be seeing an output simiar to

 ## 3.0 Method 2 - Install on Manager

-This method involves the user logging into the manager via `ssh`, installing cloudmesh via:
+This method involves the user logging into the manager via `ssh` and first installing cloudmesh in the manager with:

 ```bash
 (ENV3) you@yourhostcomputer $ ssh red
 pi@red $ curl -Ls http://cloudmesh.github.io/get/pi | sh -
 ```

-and then, after activating venv and rebooting (as instructed in console output), issue the commands:
+After activating venv and rebooting (as instructed in console output), issue the commands:

+TODO: activation is not clear and needs to be spelled out.

 ```bash
 (ENV3) you@yourhostcomputer $ ssh red